termoose/skyput/README.md

 skyput cat_picture.jpg
 ```

-or upload all files in the current directory!
+or upload `all` files in the current directory!

 ```bash
 skyput -all
 ```

-or just your previous uploads:
+or just `list` your previous uploads:

 ```bash
 skyput -list